Novant Health has established a series of steps to help control spread of the 2019 novel coronavirus (COVID-19). They include:

 Non-essential surgeries resume

-Novant Health resumed some non-time sensitive and non-emergent surgeries and procedures May 4.
+Novant Health resumed some non-time sensitive and non-emergent surgeries and procedures in May.
 Additionally, clinics have reinstated appointments that were previously delayed by phasing in visits starting with pediatric well checks, chronic disease and acute issue visits.
 Click here for details.

 If you want to donate medical supplies